uarora1997/frontend_taskl/README.md

 Button classes to use:

-btn border-btn
+1. btn border-btn
-btn bg-btn
+2. btn bg-btn

-Icon classes to use:
+Icon class to use: btn light-btn

-btn light-btn

 **REFERENCES**